Generation Jones: Cultural exposure

 Generation Jones has been covered and discussed in newspapers, magazines, TV, and radio shows.
 Pontell has appeared on TV networks such as CNN, MSNBC, and BBC, discussing the cultural, political, and economic implications of this generation's emergence.
 Douglas Coupland (b.
 1961), author of Generation X: Tales for an Accelerated Culture, has said the novel (whose characters were born in the late 1950s and early '60s) is about "the fringe of Generation Jones which became the mainstream of Generation X." In the business world, Generation Jones has become a part of many companies' and industries' strategic planning, particularly in the context of targeting Jonesers through marketing.
 Carat UK, a European media buying agency, has done extensive research into Generation Jones consumers.

 The 2008 United States presidential election brought more media attention to Generation Jones.
-Democrat Barack Obama (b.
-1961) and Republican vice-presidential nominee Sarah Palin (b.
+Democrat Barack Obama and Republican vice-presidential nominee Sarah Palin (b.
 1964) were on the tickets.
-Many journalists, publications, and commentators at this time called Obama a member of Generation Jones.
+Many journalists, publications, and commentators at this time called Obama a member of Generation Jones, including Jonathan Pontell, who said Obama is "a walking, living prime example of Generation Jones.
+He's a classic practical idealist.
+It's not the naive idealism of the '60s."
 Obama has said he does not relate to Boomers.
 He told an interviewer for The Atlantic in 2007, "When I think of Baby Boomers, I think of my mother's generation.
 And you know, I was too young for the formative period of the '60s civil rights, sexual revolution, Vietnam War.
 Those all sort of passed me by."
 Former first lady Michelle Obama (b.
-1964) and Ambassador Caroline Kennedy (b.
+1964) and former Ambassador Caroline Kennedy (b.
 1957) are also of that generation.
-As of 2025, two former vice presidents, Mike Pence (b.
+As of 2026, two former vice presidents, Mike Pence (b.
 1959) and Kamala Harris (b.
 1964), are members of Generation Jones.

+Bruce Handy wrote in The New Yorker that film director Richard Linklater agreed with him about the idea of shaving off a new generation: "I was born in '60, graduated in 1979, so I never felt like much of a Boomer.
+I feel a little offended being lumped in with someone who's born in 1946.
+I'm, like, Wow, we grew up in a whole different world.
+What are you talking about?"